fabriziosanino/Bachelor-Degree/README.md

 # Bachelor-Degree

-This repository contains a library of Java and Python which helped me to get my Beachelor Degree in 2022 at Università di Torino
+This repository contains a library of Java and Python which helped me to get my Beachelor Degree in 2022 at University of Turin

 # Goal